iPhone vs. Samsung: which is better for gaming?

 Ergonomics

-Meanwhile, the lower-end phones are very similar.
-The S23 and S23 Plus have flat tops and bottoms with rounded sides, whereas the iPhone 14 and 14 Plus are flat all the way around.
-For me, the flat sides all the way around are more comfortable, but again, it’s a minute difference that comes down to personal preference.
+Meanwhile, the lower-end flagship phones are very similar.
+The S24 and S24 Plus have flat tops and bottoms with rounded sides, whereas the iPhone 15 and 15 Plus are flat all the way around.
+For me, the flat sides all the way around feel a little nicer in the hand, but again, it’s a minute difference that comes down to personal preference.

 YouTube Thumbnail